Queen-Rukky/Nigeria-Socio-Economic-Analysis/README.md

 ## 👩‍💻 Created By
 - **Rukayat Adebisi Obanor**
 - Passionate about data analysis, visualization, and making economic information accessible to everyone.

+## 📜 License
+This project is licensed for educational and informational purposes.
+Commercial use requires permission from the creator.
 - MIT License

 Copyright (c) 2025 Rukayat Adebisi Obanor